kovidgoyal/rapydscript-ng/README.md

    the checks are for unused/undefined names, like ``pyflakes``.
 But, there are also many other checks for invalid or problematic code.
 To use it: ``rs lint file.pyj``

+1. Added support for dict and set comprehensions, not just list comprehensions

 1. RapydScript now supports the Python integer (floor) division operator.
    ``100 // 3 = 33``